Skip to main content

 • when the rent increase will start

-Your landlord cannot increase the rent again until 12 months have passed.
+Your landlord cannot put the rent up again for 12 months after the rent increase starts.

 If you disagree with the rent officer’s decision